Here are 15 bits of bowhunting advice to think about before you get into the game.

 There are veteran hunters out there that feel if you take care of your scent properly, you will never have to think about the wind again.
 Then there are those of us who understand that being perfectly, precisely scent free every single time out is a pipe dream.

 With that in mind, picture this situation.
-You’re setting up over a corn field, looking to the north out of your stand, and there’s a steady wind in your face.
+You're setting up over a corn field, looking to the north out of your stand, and there's a steady wind in your face.
 Odds are that set up will have you seeing deer.
 But sitting on the same stand on a night that the breeze is at your back jeopardizes the whole hunt.
+It does not matter it is a prime food source.
+It does not matter if it is the rut or not, or if there are scrapes and rubs everywhere.
+Not being cautious about the wind will ruin a hunt in a prime location every single time.

 Winds can change, and not having wind at the front of your mind when setting up multiple positions could leave you helpless until another shift in direction.